Medical Detox Treatment

 GHB Detox Treatment

 Gamma Hydroxybutyrate (GHB) is another name for the generic drug Sodium oxybate.
 It is used to treat two symptoms of narcolepsy, such as sudden muscle weakness and excessive daytime sleepiness.
 GHB can have an addictive potential if used repeatedly.
-When a person stops taking these drugs, they may experience symptoms of withdrawal, especially if their body has become physically dependent on the drug.
+When a person stops taking these drugs, they may experience withdrawal symptoms, especially if their body has become physically dependent on the drug.

 Recovery professionals recommend beginning the first phase of treatment in a supervised facility.
 This will all start by undergoing medically assisted GHB detox.
 Start your recovery by learning more about this substance and how you can jumpstart treatment.